SiyuLiu0329/SiyuLiu0329.github.io/_tabs/about.md

 - **Reinforcement learning**
 - Machine learning for **finance** and **stock trading / investing**

 I take a project-based learning approach where I implement most of the algorithms I learn.
 This site has been created to document and share my learning.
+I may goof around with crazy ideas also, so the projects and code here are by no means intended for any practical application or deployment.